 A 1994 USGS aerial view looking north showed the triangular layout of Humboldt Intermediate Field was still quite apparent more than 60 years after it was constructed.

-A single building was visible on the northwest corner of the field – it is not known if this building dated from the property's airfield days.
+A single building was visible on the northwest corner of the field.

 A 6/30/13 photo by Adam Knight of Dan Knight on the remains of Humboldt's south runway.